 Ionic is easier for testing during development.
 In fact, it provides instant feedback in the form of an instant preview of the app in the browser and mobile devices.
-We can check the things simultaneously on Android, iOS and in windows phone in a browser.
+We can check the things simultaneously on Android, iOS and on Windows phone in a browser.

 Plugins and Community

 Cordova and PhoneGap are allowing developers to expose their native features.
 In a majority of cases, the ready-made plugin already exists to expose the native feature one needs in one’s web view.
-Ionic also have a marketplace where developers sell and offer Ionic plugins.
+Ionic also has a marketplace where developers sell and offer Ionic plugins.

 In addition to plugins availability on NPM for React Native can use plugins of Cordova and PhoneGap.
 Facebook is developing it, but we can create a wrapper of our native module and use it in the app.
 It has received the highest rating on Github.

 To simplify it for you, we’ve summed up all the differences between React Native and Ionic in a table:

 |Supported Platforms||Android, iOS, Universal Windows Platform (UWP)||Android, iOS, UWP, Progressive Web App (PWA)|